agrestio/agrest/UPGRADE-NOTES.md

 (`binder.bindMap(AgExceptionMapper.class)`) that converts a custom exception to AgException instead of Response.

-In addition to changing the API above, if your code throws `CayenneRuntimeException`, `ValidationException` or any custom exception other than `AgException` explicitly outside of Agrest processing chain, you will need to replace those exceptions with `AgException` to ensure it is rendered cleanly in the response.
+In addition to changing the API above, if your code throws `CayenneRuntimeException`, `ValidationException` or any custom exception other than `AgException` explicitly outside Agrest processing chain, you will need to replace those exceptions with `AgException` to ensure it is rendered cleanly in the response.
 Throwing within custom "stages" works the same way as before and requires no changes.